IBM/infra-to-app-with-landing-zone/docs/part2/40-catalog-onboarding.md

     1. Follow the steps to add an architecture diagram.

-        The repository for this lab contains an architecture diagram at TODO
+        The repository for this lab contains an architecture diagram at https://github.com/IBM/infra-to-app-with-landing-zone/blob/main/vpc.drawio.svg

         ![](../images/part-2/ee8a02736dedaaec38f6826ef5e454765563da63.png)